When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Additionally, you may figure out which marketing mediums will most likely provide better outcomes.

-For example, if young adults are part of your target market definition, advertising on social media may be more reasonable than outdoor advertising.
+For example, if young adults are part of your target market, social media advertising may be more reasonable than outdoor advertising.

 You also cut down marketing costs since you’ll be running manageable, focused campaigns.